EMMD 7504 (Emergency Medicine)

 The below timeline applies to students preparing to enter the Specialty Specific Transitions phase of their learning.

-In September, you’ll receive detailed explanatory materials from the academic advising team and you’re encouraged to set up an appointment to discuss your specialty discernment process with your advisor.
+In August at Becoming a Doctor, you’ll receive detailed explanatory materials from the academic advising team and you’re encouraged to set up an appointment to discuss your specialty discernment process with your advisor.
 We expect all of you to be in different stages of certainty about your specialty of choice and your academic advisor can work with you to develop the most strategic scheduling plan regardless as to where you are in your process.

 In October, you’ll receive your Specialty Interest Survey where you’ll select up to three specialties you are interested in pursuing.
 You’ll have 10 days to complete the survey.
 This survey will be critical in preparing the Transitions phase to work for everyone.
 The results of the surveys will guide the clinical scheduling and curriculum teams to determine which clinical courses will need to be pre-scheduled to manage capacity limitations.
 It will also signal the curriculum team to work with faculty specialty directors and leads to address any unexpected capacity needs.

 In November, after pre-scheduling is complete, you’ll participate in the self-scheduling process to build the remainder of your schedule based on the design or designs you are following.
 Each design, in combination with a completed Clinical Immersion phase, will satisfy all the remaining required courses for graduation.
 The designs will also provide information about recommended electives to help you use your required elective credits to your best advantage.
-Remember, there is a minimum elective requirement but no maximum.
 Please take full advantage of the course catalog to explore and learn throughout your Transitions phase.

 Starting in January, you will begin entering the Specialty-specific Transitions phase, with a majority of students entering in March, as soon as they complete their Clinical Immersion phase.